Prince2429/Rule-Engine-with-AST/README.md

      create database rule_engine;
      USE rule_engine;

-CREATE TABLE IF NOT EXISTS rules (
-    id INT AUTO_INCREMENT PRIMARY KEY,
+     CREATE TABLE IF NOT EXISTS rules ( id INT AUTO_INCREMENT PRIMARY KEY,
      rule_string TEXT NOT NULL,
      ast TEXT NOT NULL,
      created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
      updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
      );

      select * from rules;

      DELETE FROM rules WHERE rule_string = 'Combined Rule';
+     for more refer mysqldatabase.db file in backend folder
      ```

 5. Start the Flask server: